Now that you’ve submitted your thesis, it’s time to start preparing for your viva.

 Plan what you’ll take into the room with you, and be organised with your items; you don’t want to be hunting in the bottom of a bag for something that you can’t find.

 Look at the venue and the timings of the viva.
 If possible visit the room where the viva will be held.
+If your viva is to be hold online, check the I.T equipment in advance, making sure you know how it works.
 Consider when will be the best time to eat.